rlacd/macpwdpwn/README.md

-# mpwdpwn
+# macpwdpwn

-Copyright (C) mr_chainman (techspider) 2019.
+Copyright (C) acdra1n 2019.

 macOS Account Unlocking Tool for Mojave and up.

 ## Important Notice

-Please note that this tool may only be used for personal use; it is 100% illegal to unlock accounts on machines that you do not own (this includes college owned laptops).
+Please note that this tool may only be used for personal use; it is 100% illegal to unlock accounts on machines that you do not own (this includes college owned laptops and whatnot).

 The author of this software is not responsible from any damage caused from this tool, proceed at your own risk!